 This is why I wanted to write this article, as someone who has worked with many clients who are on both Shopify and Neto but also clients that have moved from one to the other.
-I wanted to share the information I have learned about these two platforms and what to look out for when making the decision between Shopify vs Neto in 2021.
+I wanted to share the information I have learned about these two platforms and what to look out for when making the decision between Shopify vs Neto.

 - Easy to maintain and use

 - Great looking templates

 David Beckham Eyewear, Kylie Cosmetics and Red Bull are all brands you have probably heard of right?
 And you guessed it, their websites all run on Shopify.